Shigenori0928/scPCI/README.md

 ## Usage
 In our study, we re-analyzed two data, [PBMC](https://github.com/10XGenomics/single-cell-3prime-paper) and [FACS fat](https://github.com/czbiohub/tabula-muris).
-Here, we explaine the flow of our analysis.
+Here, we explain the flow of our analysis.

 ### Preprocessing for real data
 Firstly, you do following command.